BurnOutTrader/fund-forge/README.md

 'ff_strategy_registry': decouples the strategy instance to allow front end Gui implementations in any programming language.

-'ff_data_servers': decouples api instances from any specific server and allows a microservices approach to maintaining api connections.
+`ff_data_servers`: decouples api instances from any specific server and allows a microservices approach to maintaining api connections.
 If no settings are provided in the `resources/server_settings.toml` then that brokerage or vendor will use the default server addresses, this way we have the option for maximum and minimum segregation of api instances.

 When running a Strategy or Ui each vendor or brokerage instance will automatically generate an Asynchronous connection per individual `Brokerage` or `DataVendor` specification, if no unique specs are input in the `server_settings.toml` then the default connection will be assumed to host the api instance.